learn-academy-2022-echo/full-stack-rails-strong/README.md

 # Challenges
 - As a developer, I have been commissioned to create an application where a user can see and create blog posts.

-- As a developer, I can create a full-stack Rails application.
+- As a developer, I can create a full-stack Rails application.✅
     $ rails new blog_post_challenge -d postgresql -T
     $ cd blog_post_challenge
     $ rails db:create